 We have historically been able to generate sufficient cash to fund our operations, debt payments, capital expenditures, and discretionary funding needs.
-We had \$228.5 million and \$192.6 million in cash and cash equivalents as of June 30, 2011 and March 31, 2011, respectively.
+We had \$356.2 million and \$192.6 million in cash and cash equivalents as of September 30, 2011 and March 31, 2011, respectively.
 However, due to fluctuations in cash flows and the growth in operations, it may be necessary from time to time in the future to borrow under our senior secured loan facilities to meet cash demands.
 We anticipate that cash provided by operating activities, cash and cash equivalents, and borrowing capacity under our revolving credit facility will be sufficient to meet our anticipated cash requirements for the next twelve months, which primarily include:

-- operating expenses, including salaries; - working capital requirements to fund the growth of our business; - capital expenditures which primarily relate to the purchase of computers, business systems, furniture, and leasehold improvements to support our operations; - debt service requirements for borrowings under our senior secured loan facilities; and - cash taxes to be paid during the remainder of fiscal 2012.
+- · operating expenses, including salaries; - · working capital requirements to fund the growth of our business; - capital expenditures which primarily relate to the purchase of computers, business systems, furniture, and leasehold improvements to support our operations; - · debt service requirements for borrowings under our senior secured loan facilities; and - · cash taxes to be paid.

-From time to time we will evaluate alternative uses for excess cash resources, including debt prepayments, payment of ordinary dividends, or funding acquisitions.
-Our debt totaled \$987.1 million and \$994.3 million as of June 30, 2011 and March 31, 2011, respectively.
-Our debt bears interest at specified rates and is held by a syndicate of lenders (see Note 8 in our condensed consolidated financial statements).
+Our debt totaled \$985.0 million and \$994.3 million as of September 30, 2011 and March 31, 2011, respectively.
+Our debt bears interest at specified rates and is held by a syndicate of lenders (see Note 8 in our interim consolidated financial statements).

 Our senior secured loan facilities consist of a \$500.0 million Tranche A term facility, or Tranche A Loans, and a \$500.0 million Tranche B term facility, or Tranche B Loans.
-As of June 30, 2011, we had \$493.8 million and \$498.8 million outstanding under the Tranche A term facility and Tranche B term facility, respectively.
+As of September 30, 2011, we had \$487.5 million and \$497.5 million principal outstanding under the Tranche A term facility and Tranche B term facility, respectively.

-We do not currently intend to declare or pay special dividends on our Class A Common Stock.
-Our ability to pay special dividends to our shareholders is limited as a practical matter by restrictions in the senior secured credit agreement, as amended.
-Any future determination to pay a special or ordinary dividend is subject to the discretion of our Board of Directors, and will depend upon various factors, including our results of operations, financial condition, liquidity requirements, restrictions that may be imposed by applicable law and our contracts, our ability to negotiate amendments to the senior secured credit agreement, as amended, and other factors deemed relevant by our Board of Directors and our creditors.
+From time to time we evaluate alternative uses for excess cash resources, including debt prepayments, payment of dividends, share repurchases or funding acquisitions.
+Any determination to pursue one or more of the above alternative uses for excess cash is subject to the discretion of our Board of Directors, and will depend upon various factors, including our results of operations, financial condition, liquidity requirements, restrictions that may be imposed by applicable law, our contracts, and our senior secured credit agreement, as amended, and other factors deemed relevant by our Board of Directors.